EnesKeremAYDIN/discord-tracker-bots/README.md

 * /help: Lists all commands.
 * /marketcap: See Market Cap.
 * /donate: Donate to the developer!

-#### Configurations:
-* ~~If you want the bots to show the instant market cap value in their names, give the bot "manage username" permission.~~ (This feature is currently unavailable due to Discord API limits, it will be back soon.)

 ### Notes:
 * Gas fees are represented by emojis.
 Meanings of emojis: ⚡ (Fast) - 🚶 (Medium) - 🐢 (Slow) - 👌 (Ideal, the baseFee of the next pending block.)